miliereya/sirius-future-game/README.md

 # Match game for kids

 This simple match game was made on React with react-dnd library.
 Random themes, random values in given range and different sound effects will perfectly fit for the kids.
-Currently not avaliable on mobiles and laptops.
+Currently not available on mobiles and laptops.

 Warning!
 Sometimes heroku apps don't upload immediatly, so you'll need to reload the page